 3. Collect Your Trademark Infringement Information In A Google Sheets Document

 Create a Google Sheets doc or excel spreadsheet.
-This is just for your own internal use, but I find it extremely helpful.
+This is just for your own internal use, but we find it extremely helpful.

 Below is an example of information headings you will want to have on hand in case you need to send more information.